Editorial Style Guide

 - It will take place at 3 p.m.
 Friday, March 3, in the Kibbie Dome.

 - The performances are held at 7 p.m.
 Friday, March 3, through Sunday, March 5.

 Capitalize the full name of each time zone: Pacific Standard Time, Pacific Daylight Time.
 Lowercase all but the region in short forms: The event is at 7 p.m.
 Pacific time.
 Use PDT for Pacific Daylight Time and PST for Pacific Standard Time.
 Use the same format for other time zones.
 Remember that the University of Idaho is a statewide institution that crosses two time zones.

 - Note: While most communication defaults to Pacific time, it is beneficial to indicate the time zone for items that impact our statewide students and employees.

 Lowercase when following a name.
 Uppercase if preceding a name.
 Never capitalize a title when it stands alone.
 Always spell out associate, professor, assistant and like titles.
 However, most titles for elected representatives are abbreviated and capitalized before a name.

 - Dean Jack Black

-- Doctor to Dr. (Only when person is a medical doctor)
+- Doctor to Dr. (Only when person is a medical doctor or veterinarian)

 - Governor Brad Little to Gov. Brad Little